alhajee/ckan/doc/maintaining/getting-started.rst

 Make sure the line is not commented-out (lines in the config file that begin with ``#`` are considered comments, so if there's a ``#`` at the start of a line you've edited, delete it), save the file, and then restart your web server for the changes to take effect.
-For example, if using a CKAN package install:
+For example, if using a FMLD package install:

 .. parsed-literal::

    |restart_uwsgi|

-For full documentation of CKAN's config file and all the options you can set, see :doc:`configuration`.
+For full documentation of FMLD's config file and all the options you can set, see :doc:`configuration`.

 .. note::